lumeland/lume.land/docs/advanced/the-data-model.md

 }
 ```

-I this example there's no `content` variable and that is fine.
+In this example, there's no `content` variable and that is fine.
 The `content`
 variable is only a convention used by formats that can export a nameless
 variable, like the default exports in ES modules or files with front matter and
 a content below.